hardkoro/hardkoro/README.md

 ## About Me

-- 🐍 Working as Python Engineer for Picnic Technologies B.V.
+- 🐍 Working as Python Engineer for [Picnic Technologies B.V.](https://github.com/PicnicSupermarket)
 - 🧑‍💻 Develop through [software] development!
 - 🗣 Speak 🇷🇺 (native), 🇬🇧 (C1), learning 🇳🇱 (nog een beetje) & remember some 🇩🇪 (A1)
 - 📫 How to reach me: https://t.me/hardkoro
-- ⚡ Fact about me: I can hear music even in the clatter of the keyboard
+- ⚡ Fact about me: I can hear music even in the clatter of a keyboard
 - 📝 [Resume / CV](https://github.com/hardkoro/cv/blob/main/README.md)

 ## Technology Stack